My Imagery & Data Providers

 When opening the search, you will see all results found for the given area(s)

-Main operations with Search Schedule
+Main operations with Scheduled Search

 Source details - Here you can view and download the geometry of your search